yugabyte/yugabyte-db/docs/content/community-edition/deploy.md

 Download the YugaByte DB package [here](https://s3-us-west-2.amazonaws.com/download.yugabyte.com/0.9.0.0/yugabyte.ce.0.9.0.0-b0.tar.gz).
 Thereafter, follow the instructions below.

 ### Install
 For the purpose of this document, let's assume that we have 3 instances with private IP addresses as `172.151.17.130, 172.151.17.220, 172.151.17.140` and are accessible from each other over the network.
+As noted in the [default ports reference](/community-edition/deploy/#default-ports-reference) section, YB-Masters will run on port 7100 and YB-TServers will run on port 9100 of these instances.
 On each of these instances, run the following steps.

 Copy the YugaByte DB package into each instace and then running the following commands.